ahmar46/portfolio/README.md

-### This is my Portfolio and it is live everywhere on th.
+### This is my Portfolio and it is live everywhere on the .

 ### My name is AHMAR ALI KHAN, I am a Self-Taught Web Developer from New Delhi, India.